Jury Finds Defendants in XXXTentacion Murder Trial Guilty

-The jury has found the three men accused of murdering rising rap star Jahseh Onfroy, famously known as XXXTentacion, during a 2018 robbery in Broward County guilty as charged.
+A jury has found three men guilty of murdering rising rap star XXXTentacion during a 2018 robbery in Broward County.

-On Monday, Circuit Judge Michael Usan read the verdicts aloud and the three men, Dedrick Williams, Michael Boatwright, Trayvon Newsome, were unanimously found guilty.
+On Monday, Circuit Judge Michael Usan read the verdicts aloud as deputies placed each defendant in handcuffs.
+Dedrick Williams, Michael Boatwright and Trayvon Newsome were unanimously found guilty of murder and robbery.
 The jury took just over six days to deliberate.

+“We’re good, justice was served.
+Thank you guys for supporting us," said Cleopatra Bernard, XXXTentacion's mother.

 Get Southern California news, weather forecasts and entertainment stories to your inbox.
 Sign up for NBC LA newsletters.